Meet the Midwives

 My passion for birth began as a young child as a desire to become a labor and delivery nurse.
 During my Sophomore year in college, I was introduced to the world of out of hospital birth and midwives.
 My passion for midwifery blossomed at this time and I immediately changed my education plans.
 I applied to Birthingway College of Midwifery and started classes in Spring of 2013.
 I am currently completing my apprenticeship with Andaluz Water birth Center in Portland, OR and plan to graduate with the experience of 100 births in June of 2018.

-I am a married, mother of two, who enjoys spending time with my family when I am not doing birth work.
-Both of my children were born at home and I believe my experiences enhance the services I am able to provide to clients.
-The care I received during both of my pregnancies was informative, comprehensive, and empowering.
+I am a married, mother of three, who enjoys spending time with my family when I am not doing birth work.
+All of my children were born at home and I believe my experiences enhance the services I am able to provide to clients.
+The care I received during my pregnancies was informative, comprehensive, and empowering.
 I was given the opportunity to learn about my body, my baby, and the strength women possess in their ability to create, grow, and birth their babies.

 I truly believe that all women have everything they need to birth their babies with minimal intervention and without the use of pain medication.
 When they are surrounded by care providers that they trust and have created a deep connection with, they are able to find within themselves their innate power and strength.